MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/pause-for-maintenance.md

 [!include [rename-banner](~/includes/cc-data-platform-banner.md)]

 You can pause table maps, either manually or automatically via rules.
-By pausing table maps, you help ensure business continuity, especially during planned or unplanned maintenance, because users can continue to do their work and create records while the app is being maintained.
+By pausing table maps, you help ensure business continuity, especially during planned or unplanned maintenance.
+While the app is being maintained, users can continue to do their work and create records.

 When you pause a table map that is in the **Running** state, all records that have been created or updated are queued until you resume the table map.
 The queued records are stored in secure Microsoft Azure storage.
 They are then played back when you resume the table map and put it back into the **Running** state.